-- O These procedures are explained on the assumption that the inlet and exhaust systems of the engine are in good condition. - Situate the motorcycle so that it is vertical. - Remove the left upper fairing cover (see Upper Fairing Cover Removal in the Frame chapter). - Disconnect the inlet air pressure sensor hose temporary. - Pull off the rubber caps [A] from the fitting of each throttle body. - Connect the inlet air pressure sensor hose on the left fitting of the throttle body.
+- O These procedures are explained on the assumption that the inlet and exhaust systems of the engine are in good condition. - Situate the motorcycle so that it is vertical. - Disconnect the inlet air pressure sensor hose temporary. - Pull off the rubber caps [A] from the fitting of each throttle body.

+Connect the inlet air pressure sensor hose on the left fitting of the throttle body.